backblaze-b2-samples/b2fs4chia/README.md

 # b2fs4chia - FUSE for Backblaze B2 optimized for Chia

-*WARNING*: this is an _experimental_ version.
+*IMPORTANT*: this is an _experimental_ version.
 Use at your own risk.

-*WARNING*: it was never tested for anything other than Chia _quality check_ and _full proof_
+*IMPORTANT*: This has only been tested for Chia _quality check_ and _full proof_ and nothing else

-*WARNING*: cache eviction is not implemented!
+*NOTE*: cache eviction is not implemented!

 ## Challenge

-Passing the Chia _quality check_ within recommended 5s is easy, but that's just ~7 seeks.
+Passing the Chia _quality check_ within recommended 5s is easy, because this check involves doing ~7 seeks.
-The real issue with harvesting Chia plots in the cloud is _full proof_, which is ~64 seeks, and this happens after the _quality check_ completes and must be completed and propagated in the Chia distributed network before the 30s timeout.
+The real issue with farming Chia plots in the cloud is doing the _full proof_, which is ~64 seeks, and this happens after the _quality check_ completes and must be completed and propagated in the Chia distributed network before the 30s timeout.

 Those 7+64 seeks, in Chia 1.1.5, happen sequentially, which with variable latency can lead to enormous _full proof_ durations (>1min/proof is not unheard of)